modernice/goes/docs/tutorial/07-order-aggregate.md

 3. If any `AdjustStock` fails (e.g. insufficient stock), the error propagates up and the Order is never placed.
 4. Only after all stock is reserved does `o.Place(...)` raise the `OrderPlaced` event.

 `Use` only saves when the function returns `nil`.
-This means you get all-or-nothing semantics within a single command handler — no partial state is ever persisted.
+This means you get all-or-nothing semantics within a single command handler.
+Partial state is never persisted.

 > [!NOTE]
 > This works because everything runs in the same process.
 For operations spanning separate services, you'd coordinate with asynchronous messaging instead.